Bharat Virasat-Durga Temple

 The Durga Temple Complex has a total of seven temples with seven different architectural styles, and appears to have been an architecture school of some kind. showing the evolution and experimentation with different temple styles.

-There is also a large temple pond within the complex.
+There is also a large temple tank within the complex, between the Gaudargudi and Chakra Gudi.

-The Mallikarjuna Temple Complex which is across the road from the Durga Temple Complex has six small shrines dedicated to Shiva.
+The Mallikarjuna Temple Complex which is a short distance south-east from the Durga Temple Complex has six small shrines dedicated to Shiva.
 There are three temples in a cluster on the west within this complex, two of which have an east-facing entrance, while one has a north-facing entrance.
 The three temples in the eastern cluster all have north facing entrances.

 The Meguti Hill features a Jain cave temple at its southern end, a Jain temple on its flat hill-top, a 2-storeyed buddhist cave temple on the northern face, and a number of pre-historic dolmens on top of the southern end of the hill.

-There are a number of other temple complexes and groups within the hamlet of Aihole, including the Galaganath Temples, the Ravanaphadi cave, the Huchchayyappa Temple and monastery, The Ambiger gudi complex, the Jyotirlinga temples, the Ramalinga group of temples, the Veniyar shrines, the Maddin temples, the Kuntigudi complex, and the Tryambakeshwara Temples group.
+There are a number of other temple complexes and groups within the hamlet of Aihole, including the Galaganath Temples, the Ravanaphadi cave, the Huchchayyappa Temple and monastery, The Ambiger gudi complex, the Jyotirlinga temples, the Ramalinga group of temples, the Veniyar shrines, the Maddin temples, the Kuntigudi complex, and the Tryambakeshwara Temples group, among many others.

 Constructed in: